Eessh/beverage-recommendation-system-data-collector/README.md

 A simple api for a database, which stores the transactions made in the app: [Beverage Recommendation System](https://github.com/Eessh/beverage-recommendation-system/)

+When a transaction is made, it stores the `time, season, gender, age, emotion_id, weather, temperature` fields in `transactions table`, then it stores beverages in `transactionbeverages table`, and recommended beverages in `transactionrecommendedbeverages table`.

 ## Api
 ### Beverage related: `/beverages`